 Escalating your complaint to an external dispute resolution authority:

 If despite our best efforts, you’re still unhappy with how we dealt with your complaint, you can contact the relevant external dispute resolution scheme.
 The type of scheme you can contact depends on which legal entity provided you with the product or service you complained about.
 You can find a list of what products and services are offered by which entity here.
 We share the relevant escalation option(s) in the final response letter.

-If your complaint is about a service offered by Revolut Payments UAB or Revolut Bank UAB then you may contact the relevant authorities in Lithuania.
+If your complaint is about a service offered by Revolut Bank UAB, then you may contact the relevant authorities in Lithuania.
 You have two options:

 If you would like to apply to the Bank of Lithuania as the out of court dispute resolution authority, then you must make your complaint to us within 1 year from the day that you found out or should have found out about the alleged violation of your rights or legitimate interests arising from agreement with us.
 You must contact the Bank of Lithuania within 1 year of the date you sent us your complaint.
 Their address is: Gedimino ave.
 6, 01103 Vilnius, the Republic of Lithuania.
 You can find more information on their website.
 The examination of your complaint at the Bank of Lithuania is free of charge.